xpullox/undologic/README.md

     }
 }
 ```

+### gitignore
+modify the file in /src
+remove the app/tmp
+-> put an empty file there

 ### Step 8: Add Layout
 Download your preferred Bootstrap layout and add all the source files to WEBROOT/modules/layoutName